wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

 Alert visualization
 ^^^^^^^^^^^^^^^^^^^

-Once the Wazuh configuration is set and the ``azure-logs`` module run using the previous configuration the event will be processed.
-The results can be check in Wazuh UI:
+Once the Wazuh configuration is set and the ``azure-logs`` module is running using the previous configuration, the event will be processed.
+The results can be check in the Wazuh UI:

 .. thumbnail:: ../../../images/azure/new_user_event.png
     :title: Log Analytics App